dinahgborglah/dinahkissiowusu-s_project/README.md

 d.
 Clean dimensional model with fact and dimension tables.

-3. ETL Process:
+# ETL Process :
 a.
 Extract
- Extract data from key AdventureWorks tables  such as:
+ Extract data from key AdventureWorks2022 tables  such as:

 ( Sales.SalesOrderHeader
  Sales.SalesOrderDetail